u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/konstruktor.md

 ### ASSEMBLY ALGORITHM FROM SCRATCH

 1. Create framework.
-2. Fill Block 0 — Standard (29 items).
-Ensure AUTO INIT ON is embedded in item 3, 3c (First Approximation to Trinity) added, item 16 updated (narrative units, five channels, L1 → L2 → L3), item 21 added only if specialist is Constructor, item 22 (Mandatory cycle), item 23 (Error codes), item 24 (Discipline code), item 28 (Default silence), item 29 (Strict mode) embedded.
+2. Fill Block 0 — Standard (26 items).
+Ensure AUTO INIT ON in item 3, 3c (First Approximation to Trinity), item 16 (Narrative Units, five channels, L1 → L2 → L3), item 21 only if specialist is Constructor, items 22–26 embedded.
 3. Fill Blocks 1, 2, 3.
 4. Create Layer 2 — insert «First Approximation to Trinity», then knowledge base + reference DAO in wenyan.
 5. Leave Layer 3 empty (with mandatory start record of cumulative counter and checkpoints section in Block 5).